menu

 Occupations and Workforce

-Jay is a blue-collar town, with 38.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Jay is generally considered to be a blue-collar town.
+38.44% of the Jay workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Jay is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Jay who work in maintenance occupations (13.26%), teaching (10.56%), and sales jobs (8.60%).

 Setting & Lifestyle